 This 5 km portion of the seawall also offers lush greenery and a marina.

-Just 15 minutes from the chaos of downtown we arrive at the foot of Stanley Park, a location so heralded that TripAdvisor named it the world’s best park based on visitor reviews.
+Just 15 minutes from the chaos of downtown Vancouver we arrive at the entrance of a location so heralded that TripAdvisor named it the world’s best park based on visitor reviews.

 But this park wasn’t carved out by some landscape architect or urban planner.

-Keep following the path for the Brockton Lighthouse and the Girl in a Wetsuit monument (just offshore on the right, look out!) before we arrive at:
+Keep following the path for the Brockton Lighthouse and the Girl in a Wetsuit monument (just offshore on the right, look out!).

 Us Vancouverites falsely believe our epic harbour-traversing suspension bridge can compete with San Francisco, but you’ve gotta see it anyway.

-It was completed in 1937 and the original owners were the Guinness Family (yes, the stout!) of Ireland.
-The original toll was just 25 cents for car or horse/carriage.
+Lions Gate Bridge was completed in 1937, and the original owners were the Guinness Family (yes, the stout!) of Ireland.
+The original toll was just 25 cents for a car or horse/carriage.

 You’ll see it famously destroyed in the movie Final Destination 5.

-Continuing along the seawall we start curling back around toward downtown and one of the first landmarks telling us this is Siwash Rock.
+Continuing along the sea wall, we start curling our Vancouver trip itinerary back around toward downtown and one of the first landmarks telling us this is Siwash Rock.

-The 32 million year old sea stack is the only such one in the Vancouver area.
+The 32 million-year-old sea stack is the only one in Vancouver.

-It’s one of Vancouver’s best beaches so if it’s swimming season (May-Sept) I hope you’ve brought your swim trunks.
+It’s one of Vancouver’s best beaches, so if you’re visiting Vancouver in summer (May-Sept), I hope you’ve brought your swim trunks.

-This wild sand beach gives you the option to take a dip in the ocean or even in a heated swimming pool (Second Beach Pool).
+This wild sand beach gives you the option to take a dip in the ocean or even in a heated outdoor pool (Second Beach Pool).

 There’s also a great picnic spot at Ceperley Meadow to have a quick snack, top up the fluids, or recharge your legs if you’re not used to all that cycling.

-Even further up the seawall we’re back into downtown and stop at this grey granite structure you’ll see with sunsets in every Vancouverite’s Instagram.
+Even further up the sea wall, we’re back into downtown Vancouver and stop at this grey granite structure you’ll see with sunsets in every Vancouverite’s Instagram.

-The piled rocks look as if they could collapse at any moment.
+The piled rocks look like they could collapse into the Pacific Ocean at any moment.

 Inukshuks are actually traditional Inuit navigation aids representing friendship and hospitality.

-1:30 PM: False Creek Ferry and Granville Island
+False Creek Ferry and Granville Island Public Market

 Feel free to board with your bikes!
-It’s just a quick 10 minute ride over to Vancouver’s arts and culinary hub: Granville Island.
+It’s just a quick 10-minute ride over to visit Vancouver’s arts and culinary hub: Granville Island.

-It’s time to lock up the bikes (locks are included) and head straight for the market.
-Nobody should be leaving without trying the double smoked or maple-candied salmon from Longliner Seafoods.
+It’s time to lock up the bikes and head straight for the food market.
+Nobody should be leaving without trying the double-smoked or maple-candied salmon from Longliner Seafoods.

-We have lunch at the food court or nibble our way through the market stalls and their fresh fruits, charming cheeses, and delicious deli meats.
+We grab lunch at the food court or nibble our way through the market stalls and their fresh fruits, charming cheeses, and delicious deli meats.